olawlor/byteforge/debug060/README.md

 Read the source code with:

-	gedit demo.cpp
+	gedit demo.cpp &

 To run this program in a debugger, use:

 	gdb ./demo

-We want to stop the program as soon as it starts up, so we run:
+We want to stop the program as soon as it starts up, so we tell gdb:

 	b main